Jumpat/SegmentAnythingin3D/README.md

 We propose a novel framework to Segment Anything in 3D, named <b>SA3D</b>.
 Given a neural radiance field (NeRF) model, SA3D allows users to obtain the 3D segmentation result of any target object via only <b>one-shot</b> manual prompting in a single rendered view.
 The entire process for obtaining the target 3D model can be completed in approximately 2 minutes, yet without any engineering optimization.
 Our experiments demonstrate the effectiveness of SA3D in different scenes, highlighting the potential of SAM in 3D scene perception.

 ## Update
+* **2025/04/03**: We are excited to release a new [dataset](https://drive.google.com/file/d/1iiW3EyhiL10U_FCJ0esSrvnzZkHguQ7V/view?usp=share_link) for 3D segmentation based on 3D Gaussian Splatting (3D-GS).
+The dataset features challenging scenes with severe occlusions, reflective surfaces, and multi-granularity segmentation.
+We warmly welcome the community to explore and use it!
 * **2024/04/16**: We release the [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) version of SA3D ([here](https://github.com/Jumpat/SegmentAnythingin3D/tree/nerfstudio-version)).
 Now 3D segmentation can be achieved within seconds!
 * **2023/11/11**: We release the [nerfstudio](https://docs.nerf.studio) version of SA3D ([here](https://github.com/Jumpat/SegmentAnythingin3D/tree/nerfstudio-version))!
 Currently it only supports the text prompt as input.
 * **2023/06/29**: We now support [MobileSAM](https://github.com/ChaoningZhang/MobileSAM) as the segmentation network.
 Follow the installation instruction in [MobileSAM](https://github.com/ChaoningZhang/MobileSAM), and then download *mobile_sam.pt* into folder ``./dependencies/sam_ckpt``.
 You can use `--mobile_sam` to switch to MobileSAM.